 Neighbourhood and location

-The property is situated in a well-established residential area of Edinburgh to the north east of the City Centre.
-Surrounding properties are of a similar age, type and character style and all amenities and facilities are available within easy reach.
+The property is situated in a well-established residential area of Bathgate to the east of the town centre.
+Surrounding properties are of a similar age, type and character and all amenities and facilities are available within easy reach.